 To avoid this hassle, the best practice your developer should follow is to pack all the customizations you need into a custom plugin which will then be installed on the premium child theme rather than applying them to its file by directly editing them.

-Following this approach puts the edits in a separate “place” that can easily be taken apart, the premium child theme can then be updated (if needed) and the changes can be then applied back to it by installing such custom plugin.
+Following this approach puts the edits in a separate “place” that can easily be taken apart.
+The premium child theme can then be updated (if needed), and the changes can be then applied back to it by installing such a custom plugin.

 So it’s better to know what the best practice looks like to both prevent the loss of your customization and/or understand whether the developer is a good one.